-The Topeka Planning & Development Department assists with the City of Topeka’s economic development efforts through a combination of economic incentives, information sharing, and long range planning.
+The Topeka Planning & Development Department assists with the City of Topeka’s economic development efforts through the Neighborhood Revitalization Program as authorized by the State of Kansas since 1995.

 About The Neighborhood Revitalization Plan